 How to Apply for the Federal Direct Parent PLUS Loan

 Both your student and the parent borrower must meet specific eligibility requirements in order for you to qualify for the Parent PLUS Loan.
 The first step is to have a completed FAFSA on file.
-Your student must have been awarded their loan eligibility first, before we can certify the Direct Parent PLUS loan.
+Your student must have been offered their loan eligibility first, before we can certify the Direct Parent PLUS loan.

 Your Student must: